AI email for healthcare professionals

 Referral and care coordination emails need to communicate the right clinical context clearly without being overly long, and writing them from scratch every time is inefficient.

-Administrative correspondence with payers, vendors, and accreditation bodies requires precise formal language that is time-consuming to produce.
+Administrative correspondence with payers, vendors, and accreditation bodies requires precise formal language referencing specific case numbers, claim numbers, and compliance requirements, and errors have real documentation consequences.

-Internal team coordination emails in a fast-moving clinical environment need to be brief and unambiguous.
+Internal team coordination emails in a fast-moving clinical environment need to be brief and unambiguous, and email systems that move patient information between departments must protect PHI at rest and in transit.

-Patient communication requires a warm, clear tone that non-clinical administrative staff sometimes struggle to calibrate.
+Patient communication requires a warm, clear tone that non-clinical administrative staff sometimes struggle to calibrate, and messages that contain sensitive patient information must go through approved secure workflows.

-Conference and professional network emails have a specific register that is different from clinical or administrative communication.
+Conference and professional network emails have a specific register that is different from clinical or administrative communication, and they are usually the last priority for a time-pressed healthcare professional.

 The email types healthcare professionals actually send